TexasTorque/TorqueLearn/pages/CAD/Design Derivations/5) Elevators/Elevators.md

 ### Relative Motion

-**Relevance:** When designing an elevator, understanding how the stages move relative to each other is essential to chosing the right gearbox to power it.
+**Relevance:** When designing an elevator, understanding how the stages move relative to each other is essential to choosing the right gearbox to power it.

 Elevators generally come in two styles of rigging: continuous and cascaded.

 ![Elevator Rigging Diagram](/layout/static/imgs/CAD/ElevatorRiggingDiagram.jpg)

 Both can be powered up and down although it may useful to just let gravity or a spring return the elevator.
 Continuous elevators spool sting on the up run (the motion as the elevator moves up) and the down run (the motion as the elevator moves down) at the same rate.
 Cascades don't.
 The spool for an up run may need to spin at different rate compared to the down run or have a different diameter.
 Cascades are typically faster than a continuous but they also require more torque.
-Cascades are made by conecting each stage with a separate piece of string while continuous uses one long piece.
+Cascades are made by connecting each stage with a separate piece of string while continuous uses one long piece.

 ### Torque

 **Relevance:** Elevators use gearboxes to move the stages.
 What follows is the math used to calculate the torque required to move an elevator.

 **Continuous:** TBD

 **Cascade:**